Event Writeups

 Country Deep-Dive Workshops

-In 2019-2020, RPA conducted deep dives in three countries using a workshop process that includes preparatory research and interviews, as well as a follow-up plan based on commitments made in the workshops.
-Reports from those workshops include:.
+In 2019-2020, RPA conducted deep dives in three countries using a workshop process that included preparatory research and interviews, as well as a follow-up plan based on commitments made in the workshops.
+Reports from those workshops include:

 The Summit at Race Brook in July 2018 brought together leaders from three continents across the themes of systems thinking, philanthropy, impact investing, and ‘new economy’ models.
 Attendees shared an interest in creating economic, financial and investment systems that serve people and planet.
 There findings have been distilled in the report Philanthropy Transforming Finance: Building an Impact Economy.
 Read the full report here.